Whiskeyhill Singers: Judy Henske

 Henske's singing career continued as a soloist and performer with other groups, cutting several records.
 She died in 2022 at the age of 85.

 Liz Seneff

-Liz Seneff released a solo album Now Listen to Liz and a single for the Gateway label in 1963 and was later a member of the semi-psychedelic group The Split Level that released one album Divided We Stand on the Dot label in 1968.
+Seneff released a solo album Now Listen to Liz and a single for the Gateway label in 1963 and was later a member of the semi-psychedelic group The Split Level that released one album Divided We Stand on the Dot label in 1968.
 She otherwise devoted her time to live solo appearances and promotional work.
-Liz Seneff died from breast cancer in 1993.
+Seneff died from breast cancer in 1993.